jamesfrh/lunchApp_FE/README.md

 # LunchDecisionApp

+### Assumptions
+Some assumptions were made to facilitate the development of the application.
+1. Assuming the current data is non-sensitive/non restricted, no password is required for the login
+2. Each user can only initate one session.
+They cannot create multiple sessions.
+3. When a session is initiated by a user, the backend sends an email notifcation to all users about the new session code.
+4. Users are not restricted to the number of submissions per session, they may submit as many as they want.
+5. Users can join multiple sessions and make submissions in the session joined.
+6. Assuming the data is non-sensitive/non restricted, no password is required for the login.

+###Features
+1. A user can initiate a session and invite others to join it.
+2. Other users who have joined the session may submit a restaurant of their choice.
+3. All users in the session are able to see restaurants that others have submitted.
+4. Only the user who initiated the session is able to end the session.
+5. At the end of a session, a restaurant is randomly picked from all submitted restaurants.
+All users in the session are then able to see the picked restaurant by searching for the session code.
+6. A user should not be able to join a session that has already ended.

+#Future releases that can be considered for automatic deployment and scalability
+1. Dockerize the application by creating an image
+2. Pushing the image to AWS ECR and then deploying on ECS fargate
+3. Use RDS mysql
+4. Create a pipeline on AWS which handles the automatic deployment of codes from codeCommit -> codebuild -> codedeply -> ECR -> ECS

 ### Prerequisites
 1. 3 User accounts have been created in the backend.
 Use these email address to login.
 You may create more accounts in UserConfiguration.java file in the Springboot app.
     1. james@tech.gov.sg